WELCOME TO THE COLLECTIVE EQUESTRIAN ACADEMY

 – Our lesson ponies:

-Tristan is a 15-year-old unregistered warmblood gelding.
-Tristan’s color is called seal bay, and he stands 16.3 hands.
-He is retired from hunters and jumpers in the show ring.
-He is a step-up horse for our intermediate riders, and he teaches beginning jumping.
+Flaire is a 14-year-old Jockey Club-registered Thoroughbred mare.
+Her color is called seal bay, and she stands 16.3 hands.
+She had 33 starts on the track and a hunter-jumper show career after that.
+She is a step-up horse for our intermediate riders, and she teaches beginning jumping.

-London is a 5-year-old registered Thoroughbred mare.
+London is a 6-year-old Jockey Club-registered Thoroughbred mare.
 She is seal bay in color and is 16.3 hands tall.
 She went into race training as a two-year-old, but she never raced.
 She schools dressage and is learning to jump, and we use her for horsekeeping and occasional riding during lessons.